brunobg/webdevbook/docs/frontend/deployment.md

 Write a script for building and another for deploying your application, which can be easily called by a CD tool.
 :::

 Ideally the building and deployment will be handled by your CI/CD tool.
+We talk about [deployment on the backend section as well](../backend/deployment.md).

 ## Setup